DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 ![alt](/assets/images/vuln-api/A20.png)

 We can confirm from both the webproxy and the dashboard that Account 3 has been registered as an admin.
+We can accept loan request, add balance or delete any user we wish to.